 Goals Evaluation Questions English Learner programs are fully implemented as described in the Master Plan for English Learners Are procedures and protocols consistently implemented to ensure accurate identification, assessment, and classification of students?
 Are English Learner programs fully and consistently implemented in ways that meet or exceed requirements of state and federal law?
 To what extent is the Master Plan for English Learners useful to teachers, administrators, and parents as a tool to meet the needs of English Learners and staff?
-All English Learners will master the English language as efficiently and effectively as possible.
-Do English Learners meet the state's expected progress with regard toregarding.
-English Learner progress on the ELPAC test?
+2. All English Learners will master the English language as efficiently and effectively as possible Do English Learners meet the state's expected progress regarding English Learner progress on the ELPAC test?
 Are 75% or more of English Learners reaching reasonable fluency on the ELPAC in 5 years or less?
 Are 75% or more of English Learners reclassified within 6 years?
-3. English Learners will have full access to the core curriculum Do Master Schedules allow for full access to core instruction?
+English Learners will have full access to the core curriculum Do Master Schedules allow for full access to core instruction?
 Are English Learners given full access to core instruction?
 Are English Learners receiving daily leveled ELD instruction?
 English Learners will achieve academic Do English Learners (and R-FEPs) meet the state Adequate Yearly Progress criterion in English Language Arts?

-success comparable to Do English Learners (and R-FEPs) meet the state Adequate Yearly EOs.
-Progress criterion in mathematics?
+success comparable to EOs Do English Learners (and R-FEPs) meet the state Adequate Yearly Progress criterion in mathematics?
 Are English Learners proportionally represented in Intervention, Special Education and GATE referrals?
-Are High School English Learners (and R-FEPs) proportionally represented in the following categories: Passing the CAHSEE by the end of Grade 10;10.
-Making expected progress toward graduation; graduation.
-Meeting UC/CSU requirements (A-G) at high school graduation; graduation.
-Earning the California Seal of Biliteracy Award; Award.
-Taking AP courses and passing AP examinations; examinations.
-Taking and passing college entrance examinations; examinations.
-Being admitted to two and 4-year colleges/universities?
-Is there an annual increase in the percentage of English Learners (and R-FEPS) for each of the success factors listed in the previous bullets?
-5. Rates for English Are English Learners (and R-FEPs) overrepresented in the following Learners and R-FEPs in categories: categories indicating Excessive absences and tardiness; tardiness. risk for school failure Suspensions, expulsions, other discipline; discipline. are no greater than Retentions in grades K-6;6. those for EOs. o Dropouts; Dropouts.
-Enrolled in alternative programs (continuation/county programs, etc.) due to graduation credit deficiencies; deficiencies.
-Percent Far Below Basic and Below Basic not meeting standards on Calif.
-Standards SBAC (State testing) Tests?
-Is there an annual decrease in the percentage of English Learners and 6.
-Parents of English • Are parents of English Learners and R-FEPs as likely as parents of EOs Learners and R-FEPs to participate in school activities (parent-teacher conferences, participate volunteer in class, etc.)? meaningfully in their • Are parents of English Learners and R-FEPs as likely as parents of EOs children's education. to participate in the annual parent survey?
+Are High School English Learners (and R-FEPs) proportionally represented in the following categories: Making expected progress toward graduation Meeting UC/CSU requirements (A-G) at high school graduation Earning the California Seal of Biliteracy Award Taking AP courses and passing AP examinations Taking and passing college entrance examinations Being admitted to two and 4-year colleges/universities Is there an annual increase in the percentage of English Learners (and RFEPS) for each of the success factors listed in the previous bullets?
+5. Rates for English Learners and R-FEPs in categories indicating risk for school failure are no greater than those for EOs Are English Learners (and R-FEPs) overrepresented in the following categories: Excessive absences and tardiness Suspensions, expulsions, other discipline Retentions in grades K-6 Dropouts Enrolled in alternative programs (continuation/county programs, etc.) due to graduation credit deficiencies Percent not meeting standards on SBAC (State testing) Is there an annual decrease in the percentage of English Learners and R-FEPs for each of the risk factors defined in the previous bullets?
+6. Parents of English Learners and R-FEPs participate meaningfully in their children's education Are parents of English Learners and RFEPs as likely as parents of EOs to participate in school activities (parent-teacher conferences, volunteer in class, etc.)?
+Are parents of English Learners and R-FEPs as likely as parents of EOs to participate in the annual parent survey?
 Is the rate of parent engagement increasing?
+7. The district promotes a culture of respect and responsibility My child feels safe and comfortable at school I feel welcome at my child's school I feel well informed throughout the year 8.
+Students enrolled in the Two-Way Immersion program will master language skills in Spanish and English What percentage of all students (ELs, I-FEPs, R-FEPS, EOs) participating in these programs score at/above Proficient in reading/language arts and mathematics on the state Standards Test in Spanish (STS)/District Benchmarks or a comparable measure of academic achievement in Spanish?
+What percentage of all students (ELs, I-FEPs, R-FEPS, EOs) participating in these programs score at/above Proficient in English Language Arts and Mathematics on the California Standards Tests?